A Geometric Unification of Concept Learning with Concept Cones: Experiments

-\paragraph{Expansion Factor Sweet Spot.} We examine the influence of latent expansion factor (the ratio of dictionary size to input dimensionality) on \texttt{TopK} SAE performance.
+\textbf{Expansion factor sweet spot.} We examine the influence of latent expansion factor (the ratio of dictionary size to input dimensionality) on \texttt{TopK} SAE performance.
 Increasing this factor enlarges representational capacity, permitting the model to discover more distinct concept directions.
-Results across CUB and ImageNet (Appendix \ref{sec:experimentsExpansionfactor}, ~\cref{fig:results}(b)) demonstrate that larger latent spaces systematically improve coverage, $R^2$, and sample-level F1, though geometric alignment ($\rho_{\text{geom}}$) and activation correlation ($\rho_{\text{act}}$) decline modestly as representations distribute across more atoms.
-A sweet spot emerges at approximately $3\times$ expansion Beyond this threshold, further expansion yields diminishing returns: coverage saturates while directional alignment continues to diffuse.
+Results across CUB and ImageNet (Appendix \ref{sec:experimentsExpansionfactor}, ~\cref{fig:results}(b)) demonstrate that larger latent spaces systematically improve coverage, $R^2$, though geometric alignment ($\rho_{\text{geom}}$), activation correlation ($\rho_{\text{act}}$) and F1 decline modestly as representations distribute across more atoms.
+A sweet spot emerges at approximately $2\times$ expansion.

+Beyond this threshold, further expansion yields diminishing returns: coverage saturates while directional alignment continues to diffuse.
 These findings suggest that expansion factor, like sparsity, governs a tradeoff between expressive capacity and interpretive concentration, with intermediate regimes offering the most favorable balance for recovering plausible concepts.